-IIIness at School
+Illness at School

-If a child becomes ill at school, we will make every effort to contact you so that he or she may be returned home as quickly as possible.
+If a child becomes ill at school, we will make every effort to contact you so that your child may be returned home as quickly as possible.
 It is essential that we have a current telephone number where we can contact you in the event of an emergency.
 We ask that in accordance with NHS guidelines that after a bout of sickness and diarrhoea, the pupil will remain absent for 48 hours after the last bout.